13 minsPublished on 7/27/2022

 A Bitcoin mining pool is basically a distributed group of Bitcoin miners who pool their computational resources to significantly increase the chance of finding a block.
 All participants in the mining pool share the rewards, receiving payments in proportion to their contribution.
 The contribution, in turn, is measurable in terms of the miner's hash rate.

-Whenever a participant in a mining pool finds a block, the mining reward goes to the pool coordinator.
+Whenever a participant in a mining pool finds a new block, the mining reward goes to the pool coordinator.
 They take a small fee for their services, distributing the rest among the pool's participants.
 Thus, for individual miners for whom Bitcoin mining otherwise seems impossible, mining pools provide the opportunity for a steady and profitable income stream.

 The Slush Pool and F2 Pool are the earliest examples of Bitcoin mining pools.
 They are also among the biggest, particularly F2 which contributes 15% of the Bitcoin network's total hashing power.